cd-4/vim-yamove/README.md

 The `YaMoveUp` and `YaMoveDown` functions will stop upon reaching a line with lesser indentation.

-If you would like to disable this, you can set `g:enableYamlMoveMultipleHits = 1` (Default is `0`).
+If you would like to disable this, you can set `g:enableYaMoveMultipleHits = 1` (Default is `0`).
 With this set, your initial move will stop, then on a subsequent call of `YaMoveUp` or `YaMoveDown`, it will bring you to that line that blocked you.

 ## Usage